 Output 2: Training workshops have been conducted for EAs and IAs as follows:

-(a) Environment and social safeguards training workshops have been conducted in Bangladesh, India and Sri Lanka;
+(a) Environment and social safeguards training workshops have been conducted in Bangladesh, India, Nepal and Sri Lanka;

 (b) Training on handling environmental contracts conducted in Sri Lanka and Nepal; and

-(c) Training on grievance redress mechanism and problem solving conducted in Nepal.
+(c) Training on grievance redress mechanism and problem solving conducted in India and Nepal.

 The TA supported training for 3 POWERGRID safeguards staff on Resettlement and Livelihood Restoration in Manila, Philippines.

 Safeguards Training-of-Trainers (TOT) has been conducted in India for trainees to eventually be engaged to carry-out safeguards training to executing agencies and implementing agencies in their respective countries.
 A TOT was also held in Bhutan with trainees from Bhutan and Nepal.

-Output 3: Recruited Information Technology Consultant on 01 September 2014.
-An international Safeguards Database Management Specialist was recruited on 20 April 2016.
-Pilot-testing of the Safeguards Tracking System was initiated in the last quarter of 2016 and is currently ongoing.
-Full implementation was launched during SARD's Safeguards Network Meeting in June 2017.
-Further refinements are being done to improve the web-based tracking system based on feedback from SARD's sector divisions and resident missions.
+Output 3: The Information Technology Consultant and Safeguards Database Management Specialist continues to be engaged to fine-tune SARD's Safeguards Tracking System.
+The system was pilot-tested in the last quarter of 2016 and its full implementation was launched during SARD''s Safeguards Network Meeting in June 2017.
+Further refinements are being done to improve the web-based tracking system based on feedback from SARD sector divisions, resident missions, and SDSS.

 Further consultant recruitment for short-term assignments ongoing.